Serena71/Blockchain-IP-Management/README.md

 To deploy the oracle contract: `npm start`

-To deploy userapp contract: `npm run deploy [oracle-address-from-previous-step]`
+To deploy factory contract: `npm run deploy [oracle-address-from-previous-step]`

 To listen to request: `npm run listen [oracle-address-from-previous-step]`

-To get address of an deployed Song oracle: `npm run invoke [userapp-address] search [sone title]`
+To get address of an deployed song oracle: `npm run invoke [factory-address] search [sone title]`

 To request a license purchase: `npm run invoke song [song-address] purchase [duration]`